CUBRID Lock Manager

 3 requests X (UPDATE) (still holding S, mid-txn) T1(S), T2(S) granted_mode = S · blocked_mode = X ← pending

-4 suspended on r's waiter list commits → releases S T1(S) unchanged
+4 suspended — entry stays in the holder list, repositioned per UPR commits → releases S T1(S) unchanged

-5 wakes; compat against total_holders_mode = S (own) passes T1(X) granted_mode = X · blocked_mode = NULL_LOCK
+5 T2's release runs lock_grant_blocked_holder → upgrade granted T1(X) granted_mode = X · blocked_mode = NULL_LOCK

-Different from Case A: at step 3, T1 is simultaneously a holder (S) and a waiter (for X).
+Different from example A: at step 3, T1 is simultaneously a holder (S) and a pending upgrader (to X).
 T1 never releases its S while waiting — that's why LK_ENTRY carries two mode fields instead of one.

 © 2026 CUBRID Corporation.
 All rights reserved.

-Self-upgrade — Case A vs Case B at a glance
+Self-upgrade — worked examples A vs B at a glance

 Holder list before step 2 T1(S) T1(S), T2(S)